 To remove the dressing, gently lift the corners of the dressing away from the wound.
 To remove the adhesive dressings, it is recommended to loosen the adhesive border before lifting the dressing away from the wound.

-Biatain® Adhesive Foam Dressing/Sacral should be removed from the top edge and down towards the anus to minimize the risk of infection transmittal.
+Biatain® Adhesive Foam Dressing/Sacral should be removed from the top edge and down toward the anus to minimize the risk of infection transmittal.

 Coloplast develops products and services that make life easier for people with personal and private medical conditions, including ostomy care, urology and continence care, and wound and skin care.